 Punts originally had the purpose of carrying goods along rivers that were way too shallow for traditional boats.
 When river trade subsided at the beginning of the 20th century, this change paved the way for the recreational use of punt boats.

-Over time, punting on the river Cam gradually became a crucial cultural segment in the Cambridge area and remains one of the most popular activities.
+Over time, punting on the river Cam gradually became a crucial cultural segment in the Cambridge area.
+To this day, it remains one of the most popular activities.

 Punting owes its popularity to two important factors.
-The area where punting happens is one of the most important cultural locations in the UK, and secondly, the breathtaking beauty of this area is truly a sight to behold.
+The area where punting happens is one of the most important cultural locations in the UK.
+Secondly, the breathtaking beauty of this area is truly a sight to behold.

-Punting in Cambridge is divided into two separate sections of the River Cam.
+Punting in Cambridge exists into two separate sections of the River Cam.
 One tour glides along the upper river, while the other covers the lower part.

-Even though both punting tours take place on the same river, the overall experience is completely different, which we’ll cover in greater detail later in this guide.
+Even though both punting tours take place on the same river, the overall experience is completely different.
+We’ll cover this in greater detail later in this guide.

 Another reason why punting is so prevalent in Cambridge is because the boat ride is the only way to see many hidden parts of the town, as they are generally closed to visitors.